jhallen/exorsim/README.md

 This will install the binaries in /usr/local/bin and install the data files in /usr/local/share/exorsim.
-When you run exor or exor09, the default drive 0 disk image is copied to $HOME/.exorsim.
+When you run exor or exor09, the default drive 0 disk image is copied to $HOME/.exorsim so that you can make personal changes.

 The search order for data files is: